dlevsha/nasgrate/README.md

 	... complete

-If you look to your database you see three tables.
+If you look at your database you will see three tables.

 	__migrationVersions
 	test
 	test2

 `__migrationVersions` - service table cretaed by migration script.
-It contain executed migration ID.
-If you want change name of this table edit `VERSION_TABLE_NAME` constant in `config.php`.
-Never remove this table - you loss you migration information.
+It contains an executed migration ID.
+If you want to change the name of this table edit `VERSION_TABLE_NAME` constanted at `config.php`.
+Never remove this table - you will loose you migration information.

-`test` and `test2` - tables, created through migration process.
+`test` and `test2` - tables created through migration process.

-If you want update databse schema before certain migration you need set this migration ID as argument
+If you want to update database schema before certain migration you need to set this migration ID as an argument

 	_$ php nasgrate up:run 20150821132420

 ### Revert database schema

-If something going wrong and you want to rollback you changes you need to use revert process.
-Before you run you need to know migration ID to which you want revert database schema.
+If something goes wrong and you want to rollback your changes you need to use revert process.
+Before you run this update you need to know migration ID to which you want to use revert database schema process.

-You can display all migration ID in your database runinig
+You can display all migration ID at your database by runinig

 	_$ php nasgrate list

-display
+and it will display

 	Migration list:
 	 - [26.08.2015 19:39:39] 20150826193939_CreateFirstMigration - new
 	 - [26.08.2015 19:30:33] 20150826193033_New_Table_Test - executed

-You see that you have four migrations in your database.
-Migration `20150821112753` already executed, three other not.
+You see that you have four migrations at your database.
+Migration `20150821112753` is already executed, three others are not.

 Let's imagine you want to revert `20150821112753_CreateFirstMigration` migration.